null

 Under the LCFF, all the local educational agencies in San Joaquin County must create an LCAP which must be reviewed and approved by the San Joaquin County Office of Education (SJCOE).

 The LCAPs from San Joaquin County's 14 school districts and more information about district LCAPs can be found on the San Joaquin County K-12 Districts LCAP webpage.
-The LCPs for the 2020-21 school year will be posted here when they become available.

 SJCOE LCAPs

 The SJCOE has its own process to engage the community and create LCAPs for SJCOE programs and schools.
 More information about the process as well as current LCAPs can be found on the SJCOE LCAPs webpage.
-The LCPs for the 2020-21 school year will be posted here when they become available.

 Links to LCAPs for independent charter schools authorized by the SJCOE can also be found on the SJCOE LCAPs webpage.